vercel/next.js/docs/advanced-features/react-18/server-components.md

 ### `next/document`

-If you have custom `_document`, you have to change your `_document` to a functional component like below to use server components.
-Or if you don't have any, Next.js will provide a functional fallback `_document` component.
+If you have a custom `_document`, you have to change your `_document` to a functional component like below to use server components.
+If you don't have one, Next.js will provide a functional fallback `_document` component for you.

 ```jsx
 // pages/_document.js